Indian democracy is a 'global public good'; its 'collapse' will have an impact on world says Rahul Gandhi | Politics

 Indian democracy is a 'global public good'; its 'collapse' will have an impact on world says Rahul Gandhi

-Asserting that Indian democracy is a global public good, Congress leader Rahul Gandhi has said that its collapse will have an impact on the world and is not in Americas national interest.At the same time, Gandhi, who is currently on a six-day tour of the United States, said in multiple settings that the issue of democracy is an internal matter of the country.Its our job, its our business, and its our work to fight the battle for democracy in India.
+Asserting that Indian democracy is a global public good, Congress leader Rahul Gandhi has said that its collapse will have an impact on the world.At the same time, Gandhi, who is currently on a six-day tour of the United States, said in multiple settings that the issue of democracy is an internal matter of the country.Its our job, its our business, and its our work to fight the battle for democracy in India.

-Asserting that Indian democracy is a ''global public good'', Congress leader Rahul Gandhi has said that its ''collapse'' will have an impact on the world and is not in America's national interest.
+Asserting that Indian democracy is a ''global public good'', Congress leader Rahul Gandhi has said that its ''collapse'' will have an impact on the world.

 At the same time, Gandhi, who is currently on a six-day tour of the United States, said in multiple settings that the issue of democracy is an internal matter of the country.